nejohnson/circdiax/README.md

 A fork of Stefan Krause's circdia package for LaTeX with my own particular tweaks and modifcations.
 Changes I have made:
 - transistor, diode and capacitor bars are rectangular lines without rounded ends
+- renamed files with 'x' to avoid confusing with Stefan's original work